mosmn/Notes/sections/db/sql/singlerf.md

 Function | Purpose
 --- | ---
-LOWER (column|expression) | Converts alpha character values to lowercase UPPER (column|expression) | Converts alpha character values to uppercase INITCAP (column|expression) | Converts alpha character values to uppercase for the first letter of each word; all other letters in lowercase
+LOWER (column/expression) | Converts alpha character values to lowercase UPPER (column/expression) | Converts alpha character values to uppercase INITCAP (column/expression) | Converts alpha character values to uppercase for the first letter of each word; all other letters in lowercase